pirhosoft/PiRhoUtilities/README.md

 #### EnumButtons

 Apply to an *Enum* field to show selectable buttons instead of a dropdown list.
-An optional bool can be specified to override the default behavior of the enum being selectable as flags or not.
+An optional bool can be specified to override the default behavior of the enum being selectable as flags or not (the default is based on whether the _[Flags]_ attribute is set on the declared enum type).

 ```c#
 public enum TestEnum